Byron Bay: Tourism

 The town is a resort popular with both domestic and international tourists, not the least backpackers.
 It has several beaches that are popular for surfing and the scenery attracts skydivers.
 An oceanway allows visitors to walk and cycle from the centre of town to Cape Byron Lighthouse.

 The area is noted for its wildlife, with whale watching a significant contributor to the local economy.
 Temperate and tropical waters merge here, making it a popular place for scuba diving and snorkelling.
 Most diving is done at Julian Rocks, 2.5 kilometres from the town and part of the Cape Byron Marine Park.
 Subtropical rainforests are nearby, and areas such as the Nightcap National Park and its Minyon Falls are within easy reach of the town.

 Byron Bay is a popular destination for Schoolies week during late November and early December.

 Events

-Festivals held in or near Byron Bay include the East Coast Blues & Roots Music Festival at Tyagarah at Easter, Falls Festival NYE and Splendour in the Grass, the Byron Bay International Fashion Festival on 29 April each year, the Byron Bay Writers Festival, the Byron Bay Film Festival, Byron Bay Surf Festival, Byron Spirit Festival and the Byron Underwater Festival.
+Festivals held in or near Byron Bay include the Byron Bay Bluesfest at Tyagarah at Easter, Falls Festival NYE and Splendour in the Grass, the Byron Bay International Fashion Festival on 29 April each year, the Byron Bay Writers Festival, the Byron Bay Film Festival, Byron Bay Surf Festival, Byron Spirit Festival and the Byron Underwater Festival.
 The Byron Bay Triathlon is held on the second Saturday in May every year; 1,300 competitors from many countries enter this Olympic Distance event.
 The vibrant musical community has produced internationally renowned bands such as Blue King Brown, Parkway Drive and 50 Lions.